-You can find it in the spice section at your supermarket and I really prefer the flavor to vanilla extract (especially when the extract has that alcohol aftertaste).
+You can find it in the spice section at your supermarket (if you’re lucky) or you can order on Amazon here.
+I really prefer the flavor to vanilla extract (especially when the extract has that alcohol aftertaste).

-If you don’t have any on hand it’s not a problem, I’ve made this dip both ways and it’s just as tasty!
+If you don’t have any vanilla powder on hand it’s not a problem, I’ve made this dip both ways and it’s just as tasty!

 Let’s Glam-Up This Dip

-I made these super-cute parfait cups with this Chocolate Almond Dip recipe and they were a super-big hit with the fam!
+I made these super-cute parfait cups using this Chocolate Almond Dip recipe and they were a super-big hit with the fam!